Appsweet-co/ts-utils/blueprint.md

 We write functions that take exactly one argument.
 We use arrays and objects to collect data into a single input when needed.

 We add a trailing `_` to all [curried functions](https://en.wikipedia.org/wiki/Currying).
 This makes it easy to tell the difference between curried and non-curried functions with the same name.
-Example:

 ## Show your support